PolymeshAssociation/curve-trees/bulletproofs/generalized-bulletproofs.md

 (we went from an equation over vectors to single field elements using a challenge $z$)

-Moving stuff around and seperating the inner products, rewrite the second part of the expression:
+Moving stuff around and separating the inner products, rewrite the second part of the expression:

 $$
 \langle z \vec{z} \cdot W_L, \vec{a_L} \rangle +